 Housing Element policies should encourage a variety of housing unit-sizes and types, and, ultimately, foster a higher level of affordable housing in station areas.
-Housing policies should consider that affordability for most is contingent on both housing and transportation costs.
-As families have a tendency to shift costs, either by paying more for transportation when paying less for housing, and vice-versa, more effective affordable housing policies monitor and address tradeoffs between these two major costs.
+Housing policies should recognize that affordability is contingent on both housing and transportation costs.
+As families tend to shift costs, either by paying more for transportation when paying less for housing, and vice-versa, effective affordable housing policies address trade-offs between these two costs.